 Net Interest Margin Formula in Excel (With Excel Template)

-Here we will do the example of the Net Interest Margin formula in Excel.
-The calculation of Net Interest Margin in excel is very easy and can take many variables which can be very difficult to calculate otherwise without a spreadsheet.
+Here, we will do an example of the Net Interest Margin formula in Excel.
+Calculating Net Interest Margin in Excel is easy and can take many variables, which can be difficult to calculate otherwise without a spreadsheet.

-You can easily calculate the Net Interest Margin using Formula in the template provided.
+You can easily calculate the Net Interest Margin using the Formula in the template provided.

 Deven Corporation has taken a loan of $100,000 at the rate of 9 % per annum and makes 4 percent compounded quarterly, find Net Interest Margin.

 - Assets involved can be termed with Amount = B5 = 100,000

 - Interest to be paid = B6 = 9%